The lattice of varieties of monoids

-The lattice $\mathbb{OC}$ was not systematically examined earlier but a few of its properties follow from known results.
-For instance, the lattice $\mathbb{OC}_{\sem}$ is residually finite~\cite[Corollary~2.3]{Volkov-94}; see also~\cite[Corollary~5.1]{Shevrin-Vernikov-Volkov-09}.
-This fact and Proposition~\ref{MON is sublat of SEM} imply the following result.
+The lattice $\mathbb{OC}$ has not been systematically examined but some of its properties follow from known results.
+For instance, the lattice $\mathbb{OC}_\mathsf{sem}$ is residually finite \cite[Corollary~2.3]{Volkov-94}; the following result is thus deducible from Proposition~\ref{MON is sublat of SEM}.

 \begin{proposition} The lattice $\mathbb{OC}$ is residually finite. \end{proposition}